John Zielinski 1927 - 2020 - Obituary

 John was a communicant of the St. Joseph Parish (Divine Mercy) in Manistee.

-Mass of Christian Burial will be celebrated at noon on Friday, Aug.
-21, 2020 at Saint Joseph Catholic Church in Manistee with the Rev. Zeljko Guberovic celebrant.
+Mass of Christian Burial will be celebrated Friday, Aug.
+21, 2020 at 12 p.m. at Saint Joseph Catholic Church in Manistee with Reverend Zeljko Guberovic celebrant.
 Burial will follow at Mount Carmel Cemetery also in Manistee.
 The family will receive friends at the church on Friday morning, one hour prior to the funeral mass.

 A memorial will be established in John's name for the Matthew 25:35 Food Pantry of Manistee.
 Envelopes are available at the funeral home and will be available at the church on Friday.